bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.10.1 [Beta]
+    - Improved the display of each locomotive's current station in the autonomy tab
+    - Fixed bug where the "start autonomous operation" button would remain greyed out after cancelling closing the main window

 * v1.10.0 [8/6/23] (New feature: reversing points for one-click parking & station priority)
     - Added `reversing` as a possible point type.
 These points or stations are used for shunting and will reverse arriving trains.
 They can be traversed only through a manually triggered path and will never be chosen in autonomous operation.
     - In autonomous operation, locomotives inactive for longer than `maxLocInactiveSeconds` seconds will now be prioritized (set to 0 to disable)